bitbytelabio/AIHTTPAnalyzer/README.md

 ## Installation

 1. Clone the repository:

     ```sh
     git clone https://github.com/alpernae/AIHTTPAnalyzer.git
     ```

 2. Navigate to the project directory:

     ```sh
     cd AIHTTPAnalyzer
     ```

-3. If you're on Linux or macOS, you'll need to:
+3. Build the project using Gradle:

     ```sh
-    # Convert line endings to Unix style
-    dos2unix gradlew

-    # Make the gradlew script executable
-    chmod +x gradlew
-    ```

-4. Build the project using Gradle:
-    ```sh
     ./gradlew build
     ```

-5. Locate the generated JAR file in the `build/libs` directory.
+4. Locate the generated JAR file in the `build/libs` directory.

-6. Open Burp Suite and go to the `Extender` tab.
+5. Open Burp Suite and go to the `Extender` tab.

-7. Click on the `Add` button and select the generated JAR file.
+6. Click on the `Add` button and select the generated JAR file.

 ## Usage